 This chicken enjoys free-ranging, often helping rid farms of pests such as fire ants and earwigs.

-Extremely docile, the Russian Orloff handles confinement particularly well, although the bread does well outside in winter.
+Extremely docile, the Russian Orloff handles confinement particularly well, although the breed does well outside in winter.
 Their overall friendly personalities and cold-hardiness make them a favorite of many chicken breeders hoping to give this kind bird the comeback it deserves.

 Russian Orloff Egg Laying

-More suited to meat production than egg-laying, the Russian Orloff is still considered by many to be a fair egg producer.
+More suited to meat production than egg-laying, the Russian Orloff is still considered by many to be a moderate egg producer.
 Owners can expect the Russian Orloff to produce roughly around 2 eggs a week, with maximum egg production being about 104 eggs a year.

 Because these birds are only fair egg layers, and usually lack dedicated breeders, they have reached an endangered status.
 However, they do lay enough eggs that those with a true dedication to their chickens will likely find it easy enough to breed them.